Sonic Youth: Matador period: 2007–2011

-Disbandment: 2011-2013
+Disbandment: 2011–2013

 On October 14, 2011, Kim Gordon and Thurston Moore announced that they had separated after 27 years of marriage.
 Sonic Youth's label Matador explained that plans for the band remained "uncertain", despite previously hinting that they would record new material later in the year.
-Sonic Youth performed their final concert on November 14, 2011, at the SWU Music & Arts Festival in Itu, São Paulo, Brazil.
+Sonic Youth performed their final concert on November 14, 2011, at the SWU Music & Arts Festival in Paulínia, São Paulo, Brazil.
 The following week, Lee Ranaldo stated in an interview that Sonic Youth would be "ending for a while".

-Post-disbandment activities: 2013-present
+Post-disbandment activities: 2013–present

 In November 2013, Ranaldo said in response to the question of a possible reunion, "I fear not.
 Everybody is busy with their own projects, besides that Thurston and Kim aren't getting along together very well since their split… Let [the band] rest in peace."
 Thurston Moore updated and clarified the matter in May 2014: "Sonic Youth is on hiatus.
 The band is a democracy of sorts, and as long as Kim and I are working out our situation, the band can't really function reasonably."
 In her 2015 autobiography Girl in a Band, Gordon refers several times to the band having "split up" for good.

-In 2020 during the COVID-19 pandemic, Sonic Youth sold official face masks based on the artwork from the album Sonic Nurse, with proceeds going to charities Brooklyn Community Bail Fund, Bed Stuy Strong, and Alexandria Ocasio-Cortez's COVID-19 Relief Fund.
+During the COVID-19 pandemic in 2020, Sonic Youth sold official face masks based on the artwork from the album Sonic Nurse, with proceeds going to charities Brooklyn Community Bail Fund, Bed Stuy Strong, and Alexandria Ocasio-Cortez's COVID-19 Relief Fund.
 The same year, an extensive archive of live recordings from throughout the band's history was released on Bandcamp.

-In January 2022, a new single "In & Out" was released ahead of the March release of the rarities album In/Out/In.
+In January 2022, a new single "In & Out" was released ahead of the March release of the rarities EP In/out/In.
+The five-track EP featured previously unissued outtakes recorded between 2000 and 2010.

+In October 2023, Sonic Life: A Memoir, a memoir written by Thurston Moore, was published by Doubleday.